Student Organizations

 (c) To foster high ideals, scholarship, and pharmaceutical research;

-(d) To support all projects which will advance the profession of pharmacy and to actively participate in them;
+(d) To support all projects that will advance the profession of pharmacy and to actively participate in them;

-(e) To inspire in its members a deep and lasting pride in their Fraternity and in the profession of pharmacy;
+(e) To inspire in its members a great and lasting pride in their Fraternity and in the profession of pharmacy;

 (f) To render such other services to its members and its profession as may seem feasible and as may be in accordance with the constitution and bylaws of the Fraternity.

-Our major activities include philanthropy and fundraising events, community service including healthcare related activities, social events and sharing in many other Brotherhood activities with a main focus on having fun, developing professionally, and serving the community.
-We also focus highly on scholastic achievement and leadership.
+Our major activities include philanthropy and fundraising events, community service (including healthcare-related activities), social events, and participation in many other Brotherhood activities, with a primary focus on having fun, professional development, and serving the community.
+We also place a strong emphasis on scholastic achievement and leadership.
 Many of our Brothers are leaders in other organizations.

 Meeting Schedule